Ni una menos: The Green Tide

+Ni Una Menos: Public Health Framing of Abortion

+Ni Una Menos, while widely recognized for its mobilization against gender-based violence, also contributed to re-framing abortion as a public health and social justice issue in Argentina and across Latin America.
+Rather than treating abortion solely as a matter of individual morality, this movement emphasized how restrictive abortion laws disproportionately affect people with lower socioeconomic status, who are more likely to resort to unsafe procedures.This framing aligned the movement with public health and feminist who argue that debates around abortion should not be limited to questions of fetal viability or moral doctrine, but should instead consider the structural inequalities that shape access to reproductive care.In contexts where abortion is criminalized, activists highlight that public health systems often fail to provide safe services, reinforcing stigma and leaving the most vulnerable at risk of preventable complications or death.

+By centering these inequities, Ni Una Menos helped shift regional discussions toward understanding unsafe abortion as a systemic and preventable public health concern.
+This approach also generated comparisons with countries where abortion is formally legal but access remains stratified by class, such as the United States, continuing to raise questions about how economic inequality continues to affect who is able to obtain safe reproductive care.

 Justicia para Nuestras Hijas

 Another movement that incorporates Ni Una Menos values is the organization, Justicia para Nuestras Hijas, or Justice for Our Daughters.
 Justicia para Nuestras Hijas is an activist group that advocates for the rights and justice of femicide victims in Chihuahua, Mexico.
 This group is made up of family members and activists who seek justice for their daughters and want an end to femicide in Mexico.
 Due to the lack of proper investigation and government negligence, this organization conducts its own investigations to acquire justice for femicide victims or missing women.
 When there are public demonstrations or protests on the streets by this group, they carry a pink cross as their symbol.
-On this pink cross is the phrase “Ni Una Menos”.
+On this pink cross is the phrase "Ni Una Menos".
 This group carries on the message and incorporates the values of the Ni Unas Menos movement as the movement fights against femicide.